symfony/symfony-docs/components/validator/resources.rst

 .. caution::

-    Since you are using a custom metadata factory, you can't configure loaders and cachers using the helper methods anymore.
+    Since you are using a custom metadata factory, you can't configure loaders and cachers using the ``add*Mapping()`` methods anymore.
 You now have to inject them into your custom metadata factory yourself.